A lot of people (including some big-name influencers) say that there is no such thing as “work-life balance.”

 7. Set clear boundaries

-Setting boundaries is one of the best ways to improve your work-life balance.
+Setting boundaries as a business owner is one of the best ways to improve your work-life balance.
 There are a lot of different kinds of boundaries you can set.
 Here are a few to consider:

 - Set start- and end-times for your workday.
 If you don’t have established work hours, then your workday may turn into ALL day.